 - Proverbs 3:5 Trust in the LORD with all your heart and lean not on your own understanding

 - Phil 4:6-7 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.

 - Psalm 46:1 God is our refuge and strength, an ever-present help in trouble.

-Do Not Worry, Here Are Some Suggestions to Encourage You!
+Here Are Some Suggestions to Encourage You!